jli293/hello-world/README.md

 # hello-world
-Not just another repository

 Hello World!
+This is Jimmy's first remote repository.

 My name is Jimmy and I am currently a master student at UPenn studying computer science.